 The National Organic Standards Board (NOSB) rejected two synthetic preservatives: ascorbyl palmitate and beta-carotene.
 One of the primary reasons why formula manufacturers add these synthetic preservatives is to prevent the algal DHA and fungal ARA oils from going rancid.
 Lutein is produced from conventionally grown marigolds—likely treated with insecticides—and processed with the neurotoxic solvent hexane.
 Lycopene is most commonly found in tomatoes, but the version in organic infant formula is produced synthetically by the chemical manufacturer BASF.
 A three-stage process is used to produce synthetic lycopene, and involves the solvent dichloromethane and the solvent toluene.
 Toluene is a neurological toxin derived from benzene.

-None of these nutrients are required in infant formula by the Food and Drug Administration, and all are prohibited in organic formula in the European Union.
+None of these nutrients are required in infant formula by the Food and Drug Administration, and all are prohibited in the organic formula in the European Union.
 Some, like lutein and lycopene, are even prohibited in conventional infant formula in the European Union.

 Taurine used in infant formula is produced synthetically; one processing method includes the use of sulfuric acid, a toxic and carcinogenic material, and another technique involves aziridine, listed as a hazardous air pollutant by the Environmental Protection Agency.